GeoStat-Framework/GSTools/examples/01_random_field/README.rst

 The spatial random field is represented by a stochastic Fourier integral and its discretised modes are evaluated at random frequencies.

+In case you want to generate spatial random fields with periodic boundaries, you can use the so-called Fourier method.
+See the corresponding examples for how to do that.
+The spatial random field is represented by a stochastic Fourier integral and its discretised modes are evaluated at equidistant frequencies.

 GSTools supports arbitrary and non-isotropic covariance models.

 Examples